limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-23](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-23.png)

-Using the command `pattern_offset` to search for the pattern, the offset can be seen to be at 120 bytes.
+Using the command `pattern_offset` to search for the pattern, the offset was found to be 120 bytes.

 ![screenshot-24](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-24.png)

-The basic exploit structure can then constructed like this.
+The basic exploit structure can then be constructed like this.

 `# perl -e 'print "A" x 120 .
 "BBBBBB"'` where `BBBBBB` is the return address yet to be determined.